 contract offered by element typing mechanisms (that all elements will be handled downstream

-ways appropriate to them) would be suspended for these
+ways appropriate to them) would be suspended for these abstract generics in

 favor of another, allowing and encouraging local developers to take advantage of them

 local purposes.
 Even without specialized functionalities (including very strong validation)